 - internal hemorrhaging

-In severe cases, negligent medical treatment during and shortly after birth can also result in wrongful death.
+In severe cases, negligent medical treatment during and shortly after the birthing process can also result in wrongful death.

 Birth Injury Medical Malpractice Laws